 The way you treat scarring depends very much on the type of scars you’re dealing with.

-The skin is red and inflamed for several weeks after dermabrasive treatment and it is an avenue for infection, so it is usually accompanied by a course of antibiotics.
+The skin is red and inflamed for several weeks after dermabrasion treatment and it is an avenue for infection, so a course of antibiotics usually accompanies it.
 After a few days, you should be able to use mild makeup to cover up the skin until it heals properly.